joergschne/multiotp/README.md

                    ENH: Additional CLI option -nt-key-only added 2022-05-26 5.9.0.3 FIX: Issue with /run/php when a Docker container is restarted
                    FIX: {MultiOtpVersion} is now correctly replaced in scratchtemplate.html
-                   ENH: {MultiOtpDisplayName} tag (AD/LDAP DisplayName) can be used in templates 2022-05-20 5.9.0.2 FIX: User account containing octal encoded ISO characters are now also converted to UTF 2022-05-18 5.9.0.1 FIX: Set specific flags to run Perl scripts from FreeRADIUS 2022-05-18 5.9.0.0 FIX: User account containing special ISO characters are now also converted to UTF
+                   ENH: {MultiotpUserDisplayName} tag (AD/LDAP DisplayName) can be used in templates 2022-05-20 5.9.0.2 FIX: User account containing octal encoded ISO characters are now also converted to UTF 2022-05-18 5.9.0.1 FIX: Set specific flags to run Perl scripts from FreeRADIUS 2022-05-18 5.9.0.0 FIX: User account containing special ISO characters are now also converted to UTF